kllontop/GetDataCP/CODEBOOK.md

 Measurement

-        The value of the measurement recorded
+        The value of the measurement recorded in [Hz]